A Very Quick Guide to Bangkok

 A fascinating peek into Buddhist religion and culture, and an impressively beautiful example of large scale sculpture, Wat Pho is a must see landmark.

-The gorgeous performers of the Ladyboy cabarets in Bangkok have long, sexy legs, flawless complexions and killer cheekbones and are dressed to kill.
-The only thing is; they are not really girls!
-The beautiful and very convincing transvestites of Bangkok’s nightlife are known as ‘Katoeys’ or ‘Ladyboys’ and are mostly accepted and even embraced in the very tolerant society of Thailand.
-Some even believe that these transvestites bring them good luck.
-Certainly, Thailand is one of the best places in the world to be a woman trapped in a man’s body, as gender reassignment surgery is done to incredibly high standards and is relatively cost-effective.
+The gorgeous performers of the Ladyboy cabarets in Bangkok have long, sexy legs, flawless complexions and killer cheekbones.
+They are always dressed to kill.
+The only thing is; they weren’t born as women!
+They are known as ‘Katoeys’ or ‘Ladyboys’ and are mostly accepted and even embraced in the very tolerant society of Thailand.
+Some even believe that ladyboys bring them good luck.
+Certainly, Thailand is one of the best places in the world to be transgender, as gender reassignment surgery is done to incredibly high standards and is relatively cost-effective.

 The Ladyboy shows of Bangkok showcase these performers in a glamorous and spectacular high-energy setting.
 These cabaret-style shows feature everything from disco dance numbers to impressions of popular celebrities as well as traditional portrayals of mythical creates and legends of the Orient.
 Lavish costumes, elaborate dance choreography, and over the top songs create the ultimate party atmosphere.
-The ladyboys are flawless and highly skilled performers and they never fail to get a laugh and to engage the attention of the audience.
+The ladyboys are flawless and highly skilled performers.
+They never fail to get a laugh and to engage the attention of the audience.